Amplifi-Beats/ArchoMusicLocales/README.md

 Archo Music's localizations repository, made by GianXD for users to contribute localized languages.

 ## How to contribute?
-By pulling request, I will verify it if the translations are correct.
+By forking the repository, change some files you need, then pull request, I will verify it if the translations are correct.